 - 1. The Aravind Eye Care System has established a highly integrated and (by Western standards) highly efficient organization and processes for the delivery of eye care services in a very large, but relatively undeveloped market.
 Over 34 years, Aravind has built an integrated network of hospitals, clinics, manufacturers and support services delivering a broad range of products and services to both urban and rural populations.
-Describe and illustrate the industry ecosystem (as largely created by Aravind) for the delivery of eye-care services in India following the approach outlined in the lecture slides (slides 8-9) for Session 03 and the Teaching Note: Mapping the Industry Ecosystem. - 2.
+Describe and illustrate the industry ecosystem and value chain (as largely created by Aravind) for the delivery of eye-care services in Tamu Nidal, India following the approach outlined in the Teaching Note: Mapping the Industry Ecosystem. - 2.
 Consider each stage of Aravind's industry value chain as if it were a separate entity.
-Following Adner, identify the interdependence, initiative and integration issues inherent in the ecosystem.
+Following Adner (2006), identify the interdependence, initiative and integration issues inherent in the ecosystem and value chain.
 To what extent does the common ownership and vertical integration of Aravind's organization mitigate the risks involved?
 To what extent does the common ownership and vertical integration add complexity, risk and interdependence to the ecosystem? - 3.
-Although Aravind is an established player in the Indian market, in reality they address only a minor share, (treating only a few hundred thousand patients each year out of an estimated total available market of about 139 million people).
+Although Aravind is an established player, in reality they address only a limited area and hold a minor share of the total Indian market (treating a few hundred thousand patients each year out of an estimated total available market of about 139 million people).
 Assume that your organization is a major player in global eye care, providing a range of services similar to those provided by Aravind and is considering entering the Indian market.
-What are the principal issues and barriers to entry (considering both the inherent characteristics of the market and Aravind's established position) that must be overcome (see Porter reading)?
-Which of the five industry forces (Porter) would work in your favor; which would represent barriers?
-Chakravorti would argue that Aravind's vertically integrated structure comprises a highly networked market ecosystem.
+What are the principal issues and barriers to entry (considering both the inherent characteristics of the market and Aravind's established position) that must be overcome (see Porter Jan 2008)?
+Which of the five industry forces (Porter Jan 2008) would work in your favor; which would represent barriers?
+Chakravorti (Mar 2004) would argue that Aravind's vertically integrated structure comprises a highly networked market ecosystem.
 To what extent does the integrated nature of Aravind's operations create additional barriers to entry for an outsider? - 4.
 Your CEO has tasked you to develop a plan and strategy to enter the Indian market and establish a viable competitive position vs. Aravind.
-Consider the entrepreneurial business strategies outlined in the Teaching Note: A Typology of Entrepreneurial Business Strategies.
+Consider the strategies outlined in the Teaching Note: A Typology of Entrepreneurial Business Strategies.
 Does it make sense for your firm to: (a) replicate or improve upon Aravind's vertically integrated strategy (creative imitation) to compete head-on for market share; (b) come up with an entirely new approach (entrepreneurial judo) to deliver equivalent services to the same target market; (c) utilize disruptive innovation (see The Innovator's Solution) to challenge the market leader; or, (d) target a specific niche, serving a limited segment of the market or specializing in selected elements of the industry value chain?
 Describe the pros and cons of each alternative.
-Outline your strategy and approach to address the barriers to entry, establish an initial market position, and ultimately challenge Aravind's vertically integrated business model.
+Outline your strategy and approach to: (a) address the barriers to entry; (b) establish an initial market position; and (c) ultimately challenge Aravind's vertically integrated business model.